apreus/english-catalogue-of-books/README.md

 Written for week of 4/21 and onwards:

+### Notes
+* May need lab devices for computation
+    * Fuzzy Regex a lot more computationally heavy than regular Regex
+        * More patterns to consider
+* Potentially split by non-year-month values
+    * Consider 2+ entries next to each other with only one year-month value for the last entry
+        * Some things that might tip us off to them being two separate entries:
+            * multiple (number)vo
+            * multiple names being surrounded by ()

 ### Will Do
 * Check for different ways of splitting entries
     * Look at end of entries for date and year